IBS Course Completion Policy

 Frequently Asked Questions

 IBS courses are offered two times per year in a two-week modular format.
 First-year IBS courses will be offered in Daytona Beach, January 18 to February 1, 2016.
 All IBS courses will be offered in Orlando, Florida, June 20 to July 15, 2016.
 New Testament Survey, Old Testament Survey, and Church History courses are offered online.
 Select IBS courses are also offered at Cru world headquaters in Orlando.
 Click on the link to see which courses are being offered.
 Select IBS courses are also offered at Family Life Headquarters in Little Rock and at locations around the country.
 Click on the link to see which courses are being offered.

 Yes.
-New Testament Survey, Old Testament Survey, and Church History are currently available online.
+Intro to Mission, Old Testament Survey, and Church History are currently available online.
 Eventually we hope to have all the third year courses available online so that after completing first-year courses, a staff member would only need to attend IBS one additional summer.
 For more information about online offerings, visit the virtual IBS page.

 Yes.
 Eight of the eleven IBS courses can be completed by taking an equivalent graduate-level course through an accredited seminary.
 For more information, visit the Course exemptions page.